shilgam/pact-workshop-jvm/README.md

 ## Usage

 1. Clone the repo
-1. Start any of the provider apps:
+1. Start any of the provider apps
-    - start the dropwizard-provider:
+    - start the dropwizard-provider

-          $ ./gradlew :providers:dropwizard-provider:run
+          $ PACT_BROKER_TOKEN=<YOUR TOKEN> ./gradlew :providers:dropwizard-provider:run

-    - start the springboot-provider
+    - or start the springboot-provider

+          $ PACT_BROKER_TOKEN=<YOUR TOKEN> ./gradlew :providers:springboot-provider:bootRun

-1. Run the consumer in another terminal session:
+1. Run the consumer in another terminal session

-        $ ./gradlew :consumer:run
+        $ PACT_BROKER_TOKEN=<YOUR TOKEN> ./gradlew :consumer:run

 ### Run the test suite

-1. run unit tests and pact tests for consumer app
+1. Run unit tests and pact tests for consumer app

         $ ./gradlew :consumer:check
     It also creates a pact file which we can use to validate our assumptions on the provider side.

-### Validate a pact file against a provider

-1. Publish the pact file from the consumer to provider projects

-        $ ./gradlew publishWorkshopPact
-    The Pact file from the consumer project will now exist in the build directory of the two provider projects.

-1. Verify the springboot provider

-        $ ./gradlew :providers:springboot-provider:pactVerify

-1. Verify the Dropwizard provider using a JUnit test

-        $ ./gradlew :providers:dropwizard-provider:test

 ### Use Pact Broker to publish and validate contract files

-1. run tests for consumer app and generate pact file(s):
+1. Run tests for consumer app and generate pact file(s)

         $ ./gradlew :consumer:check